Suhailpk/text_extraction_pdf/README.md

 ## Description

-- In this project i am used Pytesseract OCR for extract table content in pdf.
+- In this project I am used Pytesseract OCR for extract table content in pdf.

 - Convert the extracted table into a pandas dataframe.